 The Privacy Act 1988 (Privacy Act) regulates the way that Australian, ACT and Norfolk Island Government agencies and some private sector organisations (APP entities) collect, use, disclose, secure, provide access to and correct personal information.
 Several other laws also regulate the handling of particular information about an individual, for example, criminal records.
 The Office of the Australian Information Commissioner’s (OAIC) can take regulatory and enforcement action to encourage and ensure compliance with privacy obligations.
 The OAIC’s Privacy regulatory action policy explains the OAIC’s approach to using these privacy regulatory action powers.

-One of the Office of the Australian Information Commissioner’s (OAIC) key roles is to investigate complaints made by individuals, where it is alleged that an Australian, ACT or Norfolk Island government agency or a private sector organisation has breached the Privacy Act.
-More on complaints can be found in the Privacy complaints section of this site.
+One of the OAIC key roles is to investigate complaints made by individuals, about alleged interferences with privacy.
+More information on complaints can be found in the Privacy complaints section of this site.

 Public interest determinations

 The Privacy Act 1988 (Privacy Act) allows the Information Commissioner to make Public interest determinations (PID).

 More information about PIDs, how the Information Commissioner makes these determinations and a list of PIDs is available on the Public interest determinations register page.

 The Privacy Act allows the Information Commissioner to approve and register enforceable privacy codes that have been developed by entities on their own initiative, or developed by the Information Commissioner directly.

 For further information, see the Privacy Codes Register.